single-spa/single-spa.js.org/docs/migrating-angularJS-tutorial.md

 ---
-id: migrating-angular-tutorial
+id: migrating-angularJS-tutorial
-title: Migrating an Existing Angular Project
+title: Migrating an Existing AngularJS Project
-sidebar_label: Angular - Migrating to single-spa
+sidebar_label: AngularJS - Migrating to single-spa
 ---

 single-spa allows you to build micro frontends that coexist and can each be written with their own framework.
 This will allow you and your team to: